 Preclinical testing and clinical trials are long, expensive and unpredictable processes that can be subject to delays.
 It may take several years to complete the preclinical testing and clinical development necessary to commercialize a drug, and delays or failure can occur at any stage.
 Interim results of clinical trials do not necessarily predict final results, and success in preclinical testing and early clinical trials does not ensure that later clinical trials will be successful.
-A number of companies in the pharmaceutical and biotechnology industries have suffered significant setbacks in advanced clinical trials even after promising results in earlier trials
+A number of companies in the pharmaceutical and biotechnology industries have suffered significant setbacks in advanced clinical trials even after promising results in earlier trials.

 All of our drug candidates are at an early stage of development and the historical rate of failures for drug candidates is extremely high.
-Our three Phase II-stage clinical programs are ACP-103 for treatment-induced dysfunction in Parkinson's disease, ACP-103 as an adjunctive therapy for schizophrenia, and ACP-104 for the treatment of schizophrenia.
+Our three Phase IIstage clinical programs are ACP-103 as an adjunctive therapy for schizophrenia, ACP-103 for treatment-induced dysfunctions in Parkinson's disease, and ACP-104 for the treatment of schizophrenia.